NovemLinguae/UserScripts/README.md

 # Unit tests

 I like unit tests.
 Lots of Wikipedia user scripts can be broken into true functions that input 1 string (wikicode) and output 1 string (wikicode).
 So they are a perfect fit for unit tests.
-Userscripts with a lot of unit tests include DraftCleaner and SpeciesHelper.
+Userscripts with a lot of unit tests include GANReviewTool, DraftCleaner, and SpeciesHelper.